Qiskit/qiskit-metapackage/docs/aqua/oracles.rst

    This, for example, could be good for educational purposes, where a user would like to compare a built circuit against their input expression to examine and analyze details.
-   However, this oftentimes lead to relatively deep circuits that possibly also involve many ancillary qubits.
+   However, this oftentimes leads to relatively deep circuits that possibly also involve many ancillary qubits.
-   Aqua therefore provides the option to try to minimize the input logic expression before building its circuit.
+   Aqua, therefore, provides the option to try to minimize the input logic expression before building its circuit.
    The minimization is carried out via `PyEda`, which internally uses the `Espresso heuristic logic minimizer